learn-co-curriculum/hs-coding-club-nitrous-create/README.md

 Nitrous is an Integrated Development Environment, or IDE.
 It's basically a computer that we can control through our web browser that gives us access to all of the tools we need as developers, including a text editor and terminal.
 This means that we can get started programming quickly from any computer with an internet connection.

-### Is this the same as Codeacademy?
+### Is this the same as all the other online programming courses I've tried to take?

 No!
-Codeacademy uses a REPL, which stand for Read, Evaluate, Print, and Loop.
-It provides an interactive interface to try out code and test new languages, like Ruby or Python.
-Nitrous, on the other hand, is a professional tool for software developers.
+Nitrous is a professional tool for software developers.
 It creates a virtual machine for you and gives you control of the development environment.
 You'll use it to build full applications.

 ### Using Nitrous